@@ 00 · setup @@

 @@ 05 · troubleshooting @@

-If GitHub starts returning 401 — usually because the token expired, was revoked, or its SSO authorization lapsed — Pyor doesn’t fail silently.
-It switches to a read-only state over your cached data and shows an “Update token” affordance.
+If GitHub starts returning 401 — usually because your access was revoked or its SSO authorization lapsed — Pyor doesn’t fail silently.
+It switches to a read-only state over your cached data and shows a “Sign in again” affordance.

 Two things to check, in order:

-• Re-check SSO authorization — if an org rotated its SAML config, re-run “Configure SSO” next to the token (step 02).
+• Re-check SSO authorization — if an org rotated its SAML config, re-authorize Pyor when GitHub prompts you on the next sign-in.

-Still stuck after a fresh token? support@pyor.review — the diagnostic surface in-app shows the last successful call and the failing endpoint, which is the fastest thing to send us.
+Still stuck after signing in again? support@pyor.review — the diagnostic surface in-app shows the last successful call and the failing endpoint, which is the fastest thing to send us.

 @@ 06 · next @@